Dropbox's US$7 billion IPO is a third from peak valuation

 Dropbox plans to raise as much as US$648 million by selling 36 million shares at between US$16 and US$18 per share in its initial public offering, the company said in a regulatory filing. (http://bit.ly/2FwgJJ2)

-The high end of the range values Dropbox at up to US$7.07 billion, nearly three times that of Box's US$2.85 billion market capitalization.
+The high end of the range values Dropbox at up to US$7.07 billion, nearly three times that of Box's US$2.85 billion market capitalisation.

 The venture capital arm of Salesforce.com Inc has agreed to buy US$100 million of Dropbox's Class A common stock in a private placement at the IPO price.